Geekykiran/Coding-Raja-Technologies-Internship-Task-1/README.md

 ### Download and Export

 - Download your completed resume in different formats, including PDF and Word.
-- Share your resume with potential employers or save it for future use.
+- Could you share your resume with potential employers or save it for future use?

 ### Responsive Design